-Field Name Range of Values Description

-origCause_value 0 to 128 For calls that the originating party cleared, reflects the reason for the clearance.
+Field Name Range of Values Description origCause_value 0 to 128 For calls that the originating party cleared, reflects the reason for the clearance.
 The "Cause Codes" section lists the valid values per Q.850.
 For calls that the terminating party cleared, this field specifies zero.
 In addition to the standard values that are described in Q.850, when a call is placed on hold, the CDR terminates, and this field gets set to 126.
 This represents a proprietary value for this field.

-MLPP uses the current cause codes:

-• 8-"Preemption: Call is being preempted, circuit not reserved for reuse."

-• 9-"Preemption: Call is being preempted, circuit reserved for reuse."

-• 46-"Precedence call blocked: No preemptable circuit or called user is busy with a call of equal or higher precedence level."

-• 50-"Requested facility not subscribed."
+MLPP uses the current cause codes: • 8-"Preemption: Call is being preempted, circuit not reserved for reuse." • 9-"Preemption: Call is being preempted, circuit reserved for reuse." • 46-"Precedence call blocked: No preemptable circuit or called user is busy with a call of equal or higher precedence level." • 50-"Requested facility not subscribed."
 Cisco CallManager never generates this cause value.
-If is is received from another network, the system "transits" this value, if applicable.

-Default - 0.

-origPrecedenceLevel 0 to 4 For MLPP, each call leg has a precedence level.
-This field represents the original legs precedence level.

-• Precedence 0 = FLASH OVERRIDE

-• Precedence 1 = FLASH

-• Precedence 2 = IMMEDIATE

-• Precedence 3 = PRIORITY

-• Precedence 4 = ROUTINE

-Default - 4.
+If is is received from another network, the system "transits" this value, if applicable. • 128-"Conference Drop Any Party."
+This cause code indicates when a call was dropped from a conference by the new feature "drop any party/drop last party."
+Default - 0. origPrecedenceLevel 0 to 4 For MLPP, each call leg has a precedence level.
+This field represents the original legs precedence level. • Precedence 0 = FLASH OVERRIDE • Precedence 1 = FLASH • Precedence 2 = IMMEDIATE • Precedence 3 = PRIORITY • Precedence 4 = ROUTINE Default - 4.